thebikashweb/alert-component-ds/README.md

-## Design and developer a custom alert component
+## Design and develope a custom alert component

 ## [Video Tutorial](https://youtu.be/K2ns8_jGkYQ)